Logo

 • 3.3 and 5 volt compatible serial interface

-• Shared line features prevent modem operation from interfering with voice communications.
+• Line current and voltage monitoring to prevent modem operation from interfering with voice communications.

 • Nonvolatile configuration storage